polychromatic/polychromatic-docs/pages/devicemaps.md

 paths for the base unit and its individual LEDs.

 > If you do embed an image to assist, don't forget to remove it SVG when you're done.
-Contributions with embedded raster images will **not** be accepted.
+Contributions with embedded raster images will not be accepted.

 Polychromatic will be changing an object's `fill` and `stroke` colour in the editor.
 Make sure the shape/path has a sufficient stroke style (border).
 A stroke width between `1.5px-2px` is recommended.

-**Text Labels**

-For text objects (like keys for a keyboard), use the **[Play font](https://github.com/polychromatic/polychromatic/raw/master/data/qt/fonts/Play_regular.ttf)** for consistency.
-If you wish to use a different font that matches your keyboard, convert the text to path to ensure it can be seen across different operating systems.

-Installing the Play font is not required, but make sure any new text nodes have "Play" set for the font as opposed to the default sans serif.

-Set the `class` attribute of any objects acting as key labels to `label`.
-This is so the user can hide them if they prefer.
-If you're unsure on how to set attributes for an SVG object, see the next section.

 ---

-#### Step 2: Add IDs and class attributes
+### Creating the Device SVG: IDs and class attributes

 > In **Inkscape**, open the **XML Editor** (Edit → XML Editor)